-"communal land" means land under the jurisdiction of a traditional council which was at any time vested in -
+"communal land" means land under the jurisdiction of a traditional council determined in terms of section 6 of the North West Traditional Leadership and Governance Act, 2005 (Act No. 3 of 2005) and which was at any time vested in -

-- (a) the government of the South African Development Trust established by section 4 of the Development Trust and Land Act, 1936 (Act No. 18 of 1936); or - (b) the government of any area for which a legislative assembly was established in terms of the Self-Governing Territories Constitution Act, 1971 (Act No. 21 of 1971); or - (c) Communal Property Association
+- (a) the government of the South African Development Trust established by section 4 of the Development Trust and Land Act, 1936 (Act No. 18 of 1936); or - (b) the government of any area for which a legislative assembly was established in terms of the Self-Governing Territories Constitution Act, 1971 (Act No. 21 of 1971);